On a Rankin-Selberg integral of three Hermitian cusp forms: Euler Product

 \section{Euler Product}

-We can now use the above calculations in order to deduce the following theorem: \begin{theorem} With notation and assumptions as above, we have that the series $D_{F,G,h}(s)$ has an Euler product of the form
+We can now use the above calculations in order to deduce the following Theorem: \begin{theorem} Assume $F,G,h$ satisfy the same assumptions as in the beginning of Subsection \ref{dirichlet series inert}, with $\psi_1 \not \equiv 0$.
+We then have that the series $D_{F,G,h}(s)$ of Theorem \ref{integral_representation_theorem} has an Euler product of the form